 Landmark Park is also home to a variety of wildlife, birds and indigenous plants which can be viewed from the elevated boardwalk.

-If you time your visit right, you may also be able to visit Digitarium Planetarium, where you can learn all about the mysteries of the universe and watch 360-degree videos of the night sky in a domed auditorium.
+I highly recommend to visit the Digitarium Planetarium, where you can learn all about the mysteries of the universe and watch 360-degree videos of the night sky in a domed auditorium.

 7. Dothan Area Botanical Gardens

-With 50-acres of cultivated gardens, nature trails and woodlands, this quiet retreat is a kaleidoscope of colourful flowers and plant life.
+With 50-acres of cultivated gardens, nature trails and woodlands, this quiet retreat is a kaleidoscope of colorful flowers and plant life.